"Feeling that I was Collaborating with Them:" A 20-year Scoping Review of Social Virtual Reality Leveraging Collaboration: Results

 \subsubsection{Team Dynamics and Collaboration in Virtual Environments}

 \paragraph{``Are We Really Together?''
 Social Presence Enhancing Team Collaboration.} This sub-theme explores how \textit{social presence}---the sense of ``being with others'' in a shared virtual environment \cite{oh2018systematic}---facilitates effective team collaboration in Social VR.
-While the sense of presence refers to a user's perception of immersion, social presence refers to the awareness of and connection to teammates.
+While the sense of presence refers to a user's perception of presence, social presence refers to the awareness of and connection to teammates.
 It addresses the feeling that others are truly co-located and responsive within the virtual space.

-Several articles emphasized that social presence is a foundational social-cognitive state that enables key collaborative behaviors such as turn-taking, mutual coordination, and shared understanding \cite{olaosebikan2022identifying, dey2024social}.
-In a systematic review of Social VR teamwork studies, Dey et al. \cite{dey2024social} found that social presence strongly influences team performance, citing increased mutual awareness, better turn coordination, and stronger engagement as key team outcomes.

-A key component of social presence in VR is mutual attention, which is the ability to perceive others' attention and actions in real-time \cite{darbar2024gazemolvr,bovo2022cone,ide2020effects}.
+Several articles emphasized that social presence is a foundational social-cognitive state that enables key collaborative behaviors such as turn-taking, mutual coordination, and shared understanding \cite{olaosebikan2022identifying,moharana2022subjective,dey2024social,kimmel2023let,wei2022communication,weissker2023enhanced,chastine2005ammp}.
+A key component of social presence in VR is mutual attention, which is the ability to perceive others' attention and actions in real-time \cite{darbar2024gazemolvr,bovo2022cone,ide2020effects,weissker2023enhanced}.
 For example, Darbar et al. \cite{darbar2024gazemolvr} introduced `GazeMolVR,' a system for molecular visualization in collaborative VR that incorporated shared eye-gaze cues.
-Their findings showed that real-time gaze sharing improved the feeling of connectedness and eased conversational flow, particularly in distributed teams.
-When collaborators could see where others were looking, they adjusted their own attention more fluidly, making the interaction feel more natural and co-present \cite{darbar2024gazemolvr}.
+Their findings showed that real-time gaze sharing improved the feeling of connectedness and eased conversational flow.
+When collaborators saw others’ gaze, they adjusted their own attention more fluidly, making the interaction feel more natural and co-present \cite{darbar2024gazemolvr}.